mearlboro/Synch.Live/python/leds/server/README.md

 1. Clone this repository to your local machine.
 2. Make changes in `server.py` or any of the HTML/CSS files.
 3. In development mode, you need to comment out the lines in `leds/server/server.py` that relate to `WS2801Headset`.
-You will also need to comment out all of the routese that contain `leds.` (this is all of the routes after `"/main"`).
+You will also need to comment out all of the routese that contain `leds` (this is all of the routes after `"/main"`).
 This is because all of these imports and routes are related to LEDs, so they will not work locally on your machine.
 5. Run the app as follows: